 - Watermelons have huge appetites.
 Keep them well-fed with a continuous supply of nutrients by using a slow-release fertilizer regularly.

 - Keep young melons off the ground with a bed of straw.

 - Harvest watermelons when they turn from bright to dull green.
 They should sound hollow when you knock on them.

 Soil, Planting, and Care

 Growing watermelons requires warm soil.
 Don’t tuck plants into the garden until soil temperature is above 70 degrees F, which typically occurs about the time peonies bloom in northern zones.
 To be safe, wait until at least 2 weeks past your area’s last frost date.
 Prior to planting, cover soil with black plastic to hasten soil warming.
-Because watermelons are heavy feeders, prepare your planting bed by adding seaweed, compost, or rotted manure.
+Because watermelons are heavy feeders, prepare your planting bed by adding seaweed, compost, or rotted manure, or amend the soil with aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil to improve soil texture and nutrition.
 For best nutrient uptake, the soil pH should be between 6 and 6.8, although the plants will tolerate a pH as low as 5.
-If you live near a horse farm, another option that works well is to excavate the soil 1 foot deep, add a 9-inch-thick layer of fresh manure, and then cover that with 3 inches of soil mixed with compost.
-This creates a bed with a high-nitrogen soil base that’s naturally warm.
-Some gardeners even plant melons in their compost piles to ensure a warm footing and adequate nitrogen.

 Give watermelon vines plenty of room to roam, which usually means spacing plants 3 to 5 feet apart.
 After planting, cover seedlings with floating row covers to keep out insects and trap warm air near plants.